Prevention & Treatment of Milk Fever in Cows

 At stage 3 cows lose consciousness and muscle function and they do not respond to stimuli.
 The output of the heart worsens and if untreated, death can occur very quickly.

+How do you treat milk fever?
 Treatment of clinical milk fever involves restoring blood calcium levels through injection of calcium salts.
+Your Vet can advise and train you on treatment of milk fever

-Once the initial injection has been given, additional calcium can be given in the form of a bolus so that absorption from the gut helps to maintain blood levels.
+Once the initial injection has been given, and the cow has a swallowing reflex, additional calcium can be given in the form of a calcium bolus so that absorption from the gut helps to maintain blood levels.

 The demand for calcium at the start of lactation is so great that it cannot be provided solely from the diet meaning that it must also be mobilised from reserves.
 If the cow is fed excessive levels of calcium in the run up to calving, the mechanism of calcium mobilisation doesn’t work as effectively as if low levels of calcium are fed.
 Keeping levels of calcium low during the time in the dry period leading up to calving can ensure that calcium mobilisation is as efficient as possible to help prevent milk fever.